sauravgaursmith/ng2-context-menu/README.md

   }

  ```
- MOST IMPORTANT: Here, When you click on a context menu option, You get action information in `OnMenuClick` function
+ *NOTE:* Here, When you click on a Context Menu option, You get action information in `OnMenuClick` function
  as `actionInfo` object.
 If you log this object, It will have three properties/keys -- `information`, `action`
+ and `targetElementInformation`.
- and `targetElementInformation`. `information` represents the information that you pass to the `[context-menu]`
- directive in your component's `template`. `action` represents the custom action you clicked like - 'COPY', 'CUT' and
+     *`information` represents the information that you pass to the `[context-menu]` directive in your component `template`.      *`action` represents the custom action you clicked like - 'COPY', 'CUT' and 'RENAME' etc.
- 'RENAME' etc. `targetElementInformation` represents the information of the element on which you are performing your
+     *`targetElementInformation` represents the information of the element on which you are performing your action.
- action.
 You can        use `targetElementInformation` key to carry out Html DOM changes for that element.

  If You pass invalid parameter to `AddContextMenuOptions`.
 You will get an error --
  ```text